forfuture29/Udacity_DQN_Navigation/README.md

  <br />Windows (64-bit): [Click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip)

-Then, place the file in the p1_navigation/ folder in the DRLND GitHub repository, and unzip (or decompress) the file. if you run the jupyter notebook locally, you need to import environmment using the code as  below:
+Then, place the file in the p1_navigation/ folder in the DRLND GitHub repository, and unzip (or decompress) the file.
+If you run the jupyter notebook locally (apart from Udacity Workspace), you need to import the environmment using the code as  follows:

 ```python
 env = UnityEnvironment(file_name=.....)